 The Planning Services Department has an Advisory Planning Commission (APC) for the Central Okanagan West electoral area.
-The Central Okanagan West Advisory Planning Commission currently has five members, all of whom are appointed to the Commission for four years, and are chosen to reflect geographic, demographic, and professional diversity.
+The Central Okanagan West Advisory Planning Commission currently has five members, all of whom are appointed to the Commission by the Regional Board, and are chosen to reflect geographic, demographic, and professional diversity.